someotherluke/Audio-Visual-Module/Project 1/Recordings/readme.md

-Place to store all recorded names
+Place to store all recorded names + has the video recorder file